 When Jay Feinberg was diagnosed with leukemia and told he would need a bone marrow transplant to survive, he had no idea that his personal journey would result in the establishment of a grassroots organization that would later save the lives of hundreds of patients in need.
 But that's precisely what happened.

 Jay's story is one of transforming adversity into success.
-When he got sick, Jay was told that a transplant could save his life, but he would die needlessly because he would never find a matching donor.
+When he got sick, Jay was told that a transplant could save his life but that he would die needlessly—because he would never find a matching donor.
 He quickly learned the reason why.
 A patient's best chance of finding a genetic match lies with those of similar ethnic background.
 Unfortunately, the worldwide registry was not representative of all ethnic groups, and Jay was Jewish.
-There was an urgent need to add diversity to the registry, and time was of the essense.
+There was an urgent need to add diversity to the registry, and time was of the essence.

 Back to All Stories